-2.7.7 Sixth Form Photography Scholarship
+2.7.7 Sixth Form Photography Scholarship (up to 20% of tuition fees)

 Candidates are required to submit a portfolio of photography, which could contain moving images.
 Shortlisted candidates are invited to an interview with the Director of Art and the Assistant Director of Art.
 Candidates will be expected to answer a series of questions on Art and artists and talk about their own work as presented in the portfolio.
 Successful candidates would be required to take the A-level course appropriate for her discipline and will be required to play a prominent, supportive and active role in the life of the department and act as an ambassador for the School.